RCA receiving tube manual, 1964 edition

 Shielded category cable is available in Cat5 and 5e.
 The shielding acts to reduce emissions from the cable in low noise environments.
 It can also act to reduce RF fields around the cable pairs, so long as the proper cable terminations for shielded cable (RJ-45 or more properly 8P2C connectors) are used and installed correctly.
 The shield must be connected to a ground on at least one end.
 I know a facility that has all shielded Cat5 cable, but they used standard RJ-45 connectors, so both ends of the shield are floating, which completely defeats the purpose of the shield.

-Cat5e 25 pair cable25 pair category 5e cable is available for trunk cabling between studios and the technical operations center.
+25 pair category 5e cable is available for trunk cabling between studios and the technical operations center.
 For one studio project, I purchased pre-made cables with RJ-21 connectors on both ends.
 Those connectors were then plugged into KRONE LSA-PLUS blocks.
 Cable, connectors and blocks were all 100 ohm impedance, category 5 equipment.
 Since we did not have to strip any insulation or punch down any wires, we pulled and terminated the studio to rack room trunk cables for five air studios and three production rooms in one morning.
 This greatly sped up the studio build out process.

-The studios and TOC use SAS 32KD (Sierra Audio Systems) audio router and Rubicon SL consoles, so most of the audio is AES/EBU.
+The studios and TOC use SAS 32KD (Sierra Audio Systems) audio routers and Rubicon SL consoles, so most of the audio is AES/EBU.
 There are, however, several analog audio sources that are included in this system, things like telephone caller audio, off air monitors, satellite feeds and remote broadcast sources.

 This facility is located about 1 mile away from a 5 KW AM station on 850 KHz.
 Several concerned people commented on the possibility of RFI on the cabling.
 In the five years since that project was completed, there have been zero issues with the cabling or the audio quality.